 So if you want to rip protected DVD on Mac with a 1:1 ratio, read the content below to obtain the professional DVD ripper or the welcomed open resources.

 It also helps you extract audio from video, edit media files, download videos from portals, and more.
-The software is lightweight, and compatible with Mac OS X 10.12 or later, such as recently released Monterey, Big Sur, Catalina, Mojave, etc.
+The software is lightweight, and compatible with Mac OS X 10.12 or later, such as the recently released Ventura, Monterey, Big Sur, Catalina, etc.

 Key features of Cisdem DVD ripper for Mac: